JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Cell culture and maintenance protocol

-Cells require careful maintenance to prevent contamination, facilitate growth and ensure long-term stability.
-The following pages provide general guidance for preserving, thawing and maintaining
+Cells require careful maintenance to prevent contamination, facilitate growth, and ensure long-term stability.
+The following pages provide general guidance for preserving, thawing, and maintaining cells in culture, including best practices for handling, storage, and monitoring to ensure optimal viability and reproducibility.

 Cells in culture can broadly be classified into the following three types.